NexFive-Scripts/nexfive-documentation/NF_DmvSchool/faq.md

 ### Do I need any dependencies?
 Yes, the script requires:
-- ESX Framework or QBCore
+- ESX Framework or QBCore or Qbox
 - ox_lib
 - ox_target
-- ox_inventory (optional)

 ## Installation